Cylindrical harmonics

 In mathematics, the cylindrical harmonics are a set of linearly independent functions that are solutions to Laplace's differential equation, $\nabla^2 V = 0$, expressed in cylindrical coordinates, ρ (radial coordinate), φ (polar angle), and z (height).
 Each function Vn(k) is the product of three terms, each depending on one coordinate alone.
 The ρ-dependent term is given by Bessel functions (which occasionally are also called cylindrical harmonics).

 Definition

 Each function $V_n(k)$ of this basis consists of the product of three functions:

-where $(\rho,\varphi,z)$ are the cylindrical coordinates, and n and k are constants which distinguish the members of the set from each other.
+where $(\rho,\varphi,z)$ are the cylindrical coordinates, and n and k constants that differentiate the members of the set.
 As a result of the superposition principle applied to Laplace's equation, very general solutions to Laplace's equation can be obtained by linear combinations of these functions.